Lalita123456/chira-careupdate/README.md

 ## Setup

-chiracare is Webapp to keep data about patient.
+chiracare is Webapp to keep data about patient and data analysis .

 ```bash
 # npm